BND Hamburger Icon

 Open row

-Keeping data secure has become essential for companies of all sizes.
+Keeping data secure is essential for companies of all sizes.
 Punitive fines are levied on businesses that don’t adequately protect client data, as evidenced by the $877 million Amazon had to pay in 2021 after breaching European GDPR legislation.
-Even small businesses run the risk of huge fines if electronic data is mislaid – in addition to the practical and reputational challenges of restoring the lost data.
+Even small businesses run the risk of massive fines if electronic data is mislaid, in addition to the practical and reputational challenges of restoring lost data.

-A key weapon in the battle against data loss or theft is protected hardware, and companies are increasingly adopting secure business laptops to keep their data safe.
-[Learn the differences between business and consumer laptops.]
+Protected hardware is a key weapon in the battle against data loss or theft.
+For example, companies are increasingly adopting secure business laptops to keep their data safe.
+We’ll explain how to select secure business laptops and why they’re so crucial.

 How to buy a secure business laptop